 It would also be desirable to provide wagering systems and processes that provide racing data and racing videos to off-track wagering terminals on which the racing data and racing videos are displayed.

-It would also be desirable to be able to provide wagering systems and processes that provide an improved level of racing data to off-track wagering terminals.
+Wagering via telephone is another option.
+A user of a 30 systems and processes that provide an improved level of ephone-based system typically sets up a telephone racing data to off-track wagering terminals.

 SUMMARY OF THE INVENTION